As lovers of train travel we have a long bucket list of rail journeys we wish to make across the world including many scenic rail journeys in Europe

 Start your journey in St Jean du Gard or Anduze and buy your ticket early at the station or book online as the train can get busy in peak season.

 10. Inverness to the Kyle of Lochalsh – Scotland

-One of my favourite train journeys I’ve done is the two and a half hour trip across the Scottish Highlands from Inverness to Kyle of Lochalsh.
+One of my favourite train journeys I’ve done is the two-and-a-half-hour trip across the Scottish Highlands from Inverness to the Kyle of Lochalsh.

 As the train wound its way through the moors, I looked out the window to see the landscape suddenly appeared purple; I was confused until I realised I must be looking at heather.
 The scenery was stunning, and best of all I didn’t have to drive and could sit back and enjoy it!

 At Kyle of Lochalsh, you can easily reach the Isle of Skye via the bridge (whether by bus or taxi) and you definitely shouldn’t miss the Isle of Skye – especially not after coming all this way.